 Option Function Disabled The serial port is not required.
 Standard The serial port is communicating with serial ports on other stations.
+Standard (Streaming) This mode when used with a small MTU setting provides reduced latency without introducing gaps in the serial stream by taking exclusive control of the radio channel.
 Terminal Server A base station Ethernet port can communicate with both Ethernet ports and serial ports on remote radios.
-RS-232 traffic is encapsulated in IP packets (see 'Serial > Port Setup' Terminal Server on page 138).
-CLI Management The USB host port is used to access the radio Command Line Interface (CLI).
+RS-232 traffic is encapsulated in IP packets (see 'Serial > Port Setup' Terminal Server on page 160).
+CLI Management The USB host port can be used to access the radio Command Line Interface (CLI).
 A USB converter to RS-232 convertor will be required to connect to a PC.
-GPS Receiver - NMEA0183 Set if a GPS receiver device is plugged into the radio USB port (see 'GPS Receiver' on page 145).
+GPS Receiver - NMEA0183 Set if a GPS receiver device is plugged into the radio USB port (see 'GPS Receiver' on page 167).